Maternity reflexology (60 minutes - £55)

 There is no evidence to suggest that reflexology can cause miscarriage but it would be all too easy for a mum to feel that the treatment has contributed to a pregnancy ending.
-To avoid doubt, most practitioners including myself suggest that mums-to-be get back in touch after their 12 week scan.
-The exception to this is if I have been treating you before you got pregnant, or to assist you getting pregnant.
-If this is the case, reflexology in the first trimester will be agreed with the client on an individual basis.
+To avoid doubt, many practitioners suggest starting reflexology after their 12 week scan.
+The specialist training I have received means that I am happy to treat in the first trimester with signed consent from Mum but this will be agreed with the client on an individual basis.

 How often should I have reflexology during my pregnancy?

-I recommend monthly appointments between 12 and 37 weeks.
-After 37 weeks weekly appointments are a great way to prepare the body and baby for birth and encourage a timely labour.
+I recommend monthly appointments until 36 weeks.
+Your first appointment will include an initial consultation where we will go through your medical history, in particular your pregnancy.
+After 36 weeks weekly appointments are recommended to prepare the body and baby for birth and encourage a timely labour.

 Can reflexology turn a breech baby?

 Reflexology can be extremely helpful in turning breech babies.
 I myself was told at 35 weeks that my baby was breech.
 I did not like the sound of having an ECV where they manually try and turn the baby by applying pressure to your bump so I decided to give reflexology a go.
 Rather than a painful ECV I enjoyed a blissfully relaxing reflexology treatment that resulted in my baby turning round!
 There is a short window in which reflexology can be used for this purpose, as if left too late there is no room for the baby to turn and done too early the baby may turn back.
 Seeking treatment between 35-38 weeks is ideal but also dependent on the size of baby and mum!